Cordeltadigital/react-forms/README.md

 ```

 Simple dotted notation can be used to create deep object structures, and using `type="number"` will coerce the provided
-value to a Number type.:
+value to a Number type:

 ```jsx
 <Form>